Rigid analytic Stein algebraic groups are affine: Formal functions on the universal vector extension

+is injective, meaning that, there is a section $h_{n'}$ of $\cW^{d_n}$ on $A_{n'}$ whose residue class modulo $\varpi^n$ is $f_n$.
 The Mittag-Leffler condition for the projective system $(\Gamma(A_n, V))_{n \ge 1}$ leads to a contradiction.
 Before seeing why, remark that the afore-mentioned projective system satisfies the Mittag-Leffler condition thanks to \cite[Corollaire 4.1.7]{EGAIII1} when $K$ is discretely valued (see alternatively \cite[8.2.7, p.
 191]{FGAExplained}), and \cite[Corollaire 2.11.7]{AbbesEGR} in the general case (see also \cite[Proposition 11.3.3]{FujiwaraKato}).
 Now, the vector bundle $V$ has no non-zero global sections on $A$ by hypothesis.
 The Mittag-Leffler condition ensures that there is an integer $n' \ge n$ such that the residue classes modulo $\varpi^n$ of sections of $V_{n'}$ vanish altogether.
 In particular, the image of the section $h_{n'}$ in

 vanishes.
 By definition, the residue class of $h_{n'}$ modulo $\varpi^n$ is $f_{n}$, thus the image of the section $f_n$ in $\Gamma(A_{n}, W^{d_n})$ is $0$.
 This means that there is a global section $f'_n$ of $\cW^{d_n - 1}$ on $A_n$ such that $f_n = s f'_{n}$, contradicting the minimality of $d_n$. \end{proof}